step_dummy()

 variable.
 For example, if an unordered factor column in the data set has

-levels of "red", "green", "blue", the dummy variable bake will create two
+, the dummy variable bake will create

-original column).
+the original column).
 For ordered factors, polynomial contrasts are used to

 encode the numeric values.
+These defaults are controlled by the contrasts

 By default, the excluded dummy variable (i.e. the reference cell) will